 In some locations, it may not be practical to build a single lane roundabout that will operate for 10 years.
 Geometric constraints and other conflicts may preclude widening to the ultimate configuration.
 In such cases, other intersection configurations or control strategies addressed in Index 401.5 may need to be considered.

-When staging improvements, see NCHRP Guide 2, Section 6.12.
+When intersection improvements are to be phased, see NCHRP Report 672, Section 6.12.